dado-prateek/vrp/README.md

 ## Grabber for virtualrealporn.com videos

-By default grabs videos in 3200×1600 High and 1080p formats.
-May be extend by adding appropriate XPaths.
+By default grabs videos in best and Android formats.
+May be extend by adding appropriate XPaths to `DESIRED_FORMATS`.

 ### Requirements:
  * python3